-In addition to flood control space needs within the reservoir, downstream flow restrictions also affect Project operations from a flood management perspective.
+In addition to flood control space needs within the reservoir, downstream flow restrictions also affect flood management operations.
 The primary downstream flow guideline cited in the 1972 ACOE Flood Control Manual is that flow in the Tuolumne River at Modesto (as measured at the 9th Street Bridge) should not exceed 9,000 cfs.
 Flows in excess of 9,000 cfs have the potential to cause significant damage to property in this area of the Tuolumne River and Dry Creek, a tributary of the Tuolumne River.
-Between La Grange Dam and 9th Street in Modesto, the single largest contributor of local flow to the Tuolumne River is Dry Creek.
+Between La Grange Diversion Dam and 9th Street in Modesto, the single largest contributor of local flow to the Tuolumne River is Dry Creek.
 The Dry Creek watershed has its headwaters in the foothills just northeast of Don Pedro Dam.
-It is a flashy watershed; once the soil is saturated, any rainfall results in a rapid response in runoff.
+It is a flashy watershed; once the soil is saturated, any rainfall can result in a rapid increase in runoff.
 Significant flows, on the order of 6,000 cfs or higher, can occur when there is significant rainfall between Modesto and the upper end of the Dry Creek watershed.
-Because these flows from Dry Creek enter the Tuolumne River above the Modesto 9th Street U.S. Department of the Interior,

-Geological Survey (USGS) river gage, Dry Creek flows must be taken into account when making releases from Don Pedro that when combined should keep total flow at Modesto below 9,000 cfs.
+Because these flows from Dry Creek enter the Tuolumne River above the Modesto 9th Street USGS river gage, Dry Creek flows must be taken into account when making releases from Don Pedro designed to maintain total flow at Modesto below 9,000 cfs.
 Flood flow management operations are further discussed in Exhibit B.

-Controlled and uncontrolled emergency spillways are located west of the main dam on the right abutment ridge between the Tuolumne River and Gasburg Creek.
+Controlled and uncontrolled spillways are located west of the main dam on the right abutment ridge between the Tuolumne River and Gasburg Creek.
 The discharge capacity of the controlled spillways, with the three gates fully open, is 78,000 cfs with water surface at elevation 830 ft, and 172,500 cfs with reservoir water surface at elevation 850 ft.
 The discharge capacity of the uncontrolled emergency spillway is 300,000 cfs with reservoir water surface at elevation 850 ft.
-In addition to the main dam, the Don Pedro reservoir has four dikes identified as Dikes A, B, and C and the Gasburg Creek Dike located downstream of the main spillway, southwest of the Don Pedro Dam.
-Gasburg Creek Dike is not an impounding structure, but was constructed to direct spillway flows toward the Tuolumne River and prevent flooding along Gasburg Creek during times of spill.
+In addition to the main dam, the Don Pedro Project includes four dikes identified as Dikes A, B, and C and the Gasburg Creek Dike located downstream of the main spillway, southwest of the Don Pedro Dam.
+Gasburg Creek Dike is not an impounding structure, but was constructed to prevent flooding along Gasburg Creek during times of spill.

 An EAP for the Don Pedro Project has been filed with FERC to comply with requirements of 18 CFR § 12.25.
-The EAP includes plant operating directives, definition of supervisor-in-charge hierarchy, and communications flowcharts to be followed during an emergency at the Project.
+The EAP includes plant operating directives, definition of supervisor-in-charge hierarchy, and communications flowcharts to be followed during an emergency at the Don Pedro Project.
 The primary purpose of the EAP is to define the requirements needed to warn the public, public safety agencies, and property owners in the event of an imminent or occurring failure (Condition A); potentially hazardous situation developing (Condition B); or a non-failure flood emergency (Condition C).
 In general, the notification of an emergency, and the implementation of the EAP, will be made by the Senior District Official of TID.
-The EAP is, and will continue to be, reviewed annually, with respect to conditions both upstream and downstream of the Project that may necessitate changes in the plan.
+The EAP is, and will continue to be, reviewed annually, with respect to conditions both upstream and downstream on the Tuolumne River that may necessitate changes in the plan.
 Implementation of the plan requires cooperation and clear communication among different agencies.
-The Districts will continue to work in coordination with these officials to ensure that the plan is responsive to any change in uses or conditions below or in the vicinity of the Project.
+The Districts will continue to work in coordination with these officials to ensure that the plan is responsive to any change in uses or conditions below or in the vicinity of the Don Pedro Project.